claw-project/claw-language-specification/README.md

 # CLAW language definition

-*CURRENTLY IN CONSTRUCTION*
+*CURRENTLY UNDER CONSTRUCTION* language will evolve under several iteration

-This reposition contains the draft of the directive language of the CLAW project
+This repository contains the draft of the directive language of the CLAW project

-CLAW is a directive language.
-The directive are either local or global directive.
+The directives are either local or global.

 * Local directive: those directives have a limited impact on a local block of code (for example, only in a subroutine)